fsan/osdev/README.md

 Following up documents and references: https://wiki.osdev.org/Tutorials

-Although osdev intention is to not share details in a straigh forward way as it expects any material to be used by seasoned programmers that will lookup for details, I would like to provide extra information on that material while I study myself.
-I also believe that not sharing the knowledge in a straightforward way was a valid concept in the past where people needed to learn how to learn.
-As older generations are now retiring, we are loosing the experience accumulated by them and shared freely in the past.
-Learning to learn is still the best way but gradually old references are being lost.
-It also costs me nothing to share the bits I learn with others.
+Wiki.Osdev does not share many details and explanations intentionally during tutorials.
+It is up to the reader to take the challenge and learn more about what is going on until the desired level.
+This repository contains some of my notes and reference materials used while I studied each topic.

+Note: part of the text for the explanations was (partially) generated automatically.
+I did review the output text but there might be problems here and there.

 ## Contributing
-This repo will be open for anyone to contribute through a PR
+This repo will be open for anyone to contribute through a PR.
+Corrections and fixes are welcome.

 ## License
 Available in [LICENSE](./LICENSE)